Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,560.1333333333333,589.385044.md

 ### Transcript

-> make the foliage and the models in program wise not entirely sure I think we use Maya for one of our tools and we probably use I was it called there was a program that could create trees of some
+> make the foliage and the models in program wise not entirely sure I think we use Maya for one of our tools and we probably use I was it called there was a program that could create trees of some kind that was specifically very good at